Skip to main content

 Mechanics (from transcript analysis)

-• entwined drafting — Draft terrain and animal tiles bundled together for composite scoring.
+• drafting — Draft terrain tiles and animal tokens from the same column

 Video topics + discussion points